-Any student, faculty member, or staff member of the SCOL who reasonably believes that a student has violated a provision of the SCOL Honor Code should report the potential violation to a faculty member or to the Associate Dean of Academic Affairs.
+Any student, faculty member, or staff member of the SCOL who reasonably believes that a student has violated a provision of the SCOL Honor Code should report the potential violation to a faculty member or to the Associate Dean of Academic Affairs within a reasonable period of time.
+Any student or faculty member may consult with the Associate Dean of Academic Affairs or any faculty member before reporting the potential violation.